Approximations of energy minimization in cell-induced phase transitions of fibrous biomaterials: $\Gamma$-convergence analysis: Introduction

 \section{Introduction}

 Increasingly sophisticated mathematical techniques are needed in order to describe biological phenomena.
-In \cite{grekas2019cells}, the mechanical behaviour of the extracellular matrix (ECM) caused by cell contraction is modelled and analysed from a macroscopic perspective, using the theory of nonlinear elasticity for phase transitions.
-Subsequently, a combination of computational predictions based on the mathematical model, along with targeted experiments, lead for the first time to understanding the mechanisms of the observed cell communication.
-This communication is realised through the formation of tethers, regions where phase transition takes place, joining contracting cells.
-The mathematical model used is a variational problem involving a non rank-one convex strain-energy function, regularized by a higher order term.
-Our objective in the present work is to mathematically justify the above procedure, by showing that appropriate numerical approximations, used in the computational experiments, indeed converge in the limit to minimisers of the continuous problem.
-This is done by employing the theory of $\Gamma$-convergence of the approximate energy minimisation functionals to the continuous model when the discretisation parameter tends to zero.
-This is a rather involved task due to the structure of numerical approximations which are defined in spaces with lower regularity than the space where the minimisers of the continuous variational problem are sought. \\
+Biological cells severely deform the fibrous collagen extracellular material (ECM) around them in remarkable ways, causing the formation of complex microstructures of highly localized deformation \cite{harris1981fibroblast,stopak1982connective}.
+In \cite{Grekas_2021}, this phenomenon, known as mechanical remodelling of the ECM, is modelled at a macroscopic level, as a phase transition in a nonlinear elastic material with a multi-well energy.
+The nonconvexity is due to buckling instability of ECM fibers at the microsopic level.
+Subsequently, computational predictions based on the mathematical model, combined with targeted experiments, lead for the first time to understanding the mechanisms of the observed ECM remodelling.
+The latter facilitates intercellular communication through the formation of tethers, regions where a densification phase transition takes place, joining distant contracting cells.
+The associated variational problem involves a non rank-one convex strain-energy function, regularized by a higher gradient term.

+Here, our objective is to mathematically justify the above procedure, by showing that appropriate numerical approximations, based on the discontinuous Galerkin treatment of higher gradients, and used very successfully in computational experiments, indeed converge in the limit to minimizers of the continuous problem.
+This is done by employing the theory of $\Gamma$-convergence of the approximate energy functionals to the continuous model when the discretization parameter tends to zero.
+This is a rather involved task due to the structure of numerical approximations, which are defined in spaces with lower regularity than the space where the minimizers of the continuous variational problem are sought.